newsch/threed_scanner_poe/notes.md

 I need to try a by-pass cap between Vin and GND of the IR sensor (10uF or more recommended)

 # Serial

+# Scan
+It only works scanning in one direction, otherwise the rows get get aliased

+Some noise exists, in squigly lines